Testing Your Components

 }

-Playwright with counters_stable
+Playwright with counters

 These tests use the common JavaScript testing tool Playwright to run end-to-end tests on the same example, using a library and testing approach familiar to many who have done frontend development before.